 Found in 118 countries around the tropics, mangroves are some of the most carbon-rich ecosystems – and one of the world’s biggest allies against climate change.
 Yet despite helping to reduce global rising temperatures, prevent food shortages for millions around the world and protect the planet’s biodiversity, they’re still considered by many as undervalued wastelands.

-Showcasing the extraordinary wildlife, highlighting intimate human relationships, exposing threats that endanger our forests and revealing conservation successes – these are more than just images; they offer an insight into ways we can protect and repair mangrove habitats.
+Showcasing the extraordinary wildlife, highlighting intimate human relationships, exposing threats that endanger our forests, and revealing conservation successes – these are more than just images; they offer an insight into ways we can protect and repair mangrove habitats.

 Mangrove Photography Awards highlights six categories that intrinsically connect mangrove forests, wildlife, and people.
 Winners are awarded in each category, with additional Mangrove Photographer of the Year and Young Mangrove Photographer of the Year prizes.